-Gayane developed robust data sharing and documentation improvements across modal-labs/modal-examples and modal-labs/modal-client.
-In modal-examples, she refactored the TensorFlow training workflow to use Modal Volumes for data exchange with the TensorBoard web server, replacing the NetworkFileSystem and introducing middleware to ensure log data remained current and reproducible.
+Gayane developed robust data sharing and documentation improvements across modal-labs repositories over a two-month period.
+In modal-labs/modal-examples, she refactored the TensorFlow training workflow to use Modal Volumes for data exchange with the TensorBoard web server, replacing the NetworkFileSystem and introducing middleware to ensure timely log updates.
 This Python and TensorFlow-based solution improved monitoring reliability and reduced latency for machine learning experiments.
-Later, she focused on deprecating the outdated NetworkFileSystem in modal-client, updating documentation and docstrings to guide developers toward supported approaches.
-Her work demonstrated depth in cloud computing, deep learning, and technical documentation within a short timeframe.
+Later, in modal-labs/modal-client, Gayane led the deprecation of NetworkFileSystem by updating documentation and docstrings, providing clear migration guidance.
+Her work demonstrated depth in cloud computing, deep learning, and technical writing, addressing both engineering and maintainability concerns.

 In September 2025, the team focused on deprecation governance and documentation improvements in modal-labs/modal-client, establishing a clear path toward removing outdated APIs.
 A targeted deprecation notice was added to the NetworkFileSystem documentation and docstrings, signaling removal and guiding developers away from a deprecated approach.
 This work aligns with the roadmap and reduces future maintenance and migration risk.